Guide to Work, Study, Travel and Living Abroad

 The Sporades Islands

 The Sporades islands (“Scattered”), lie in the Aegean near the mainland.
-These islands are unique for having escaped the deforestation that plagues most Mediterranean islands.
-Skiathos is one of the most expensive islands in Greece, but also has some of the finest beaches.
+These islands are unique for escaping the deforestation that plagues most Mediterranean islands.
+Skiathos is one of Greece's most expensive islands but has some of the finest beaches.
 Skopelos is more rugged, with thick forests and good hiking.
-Skyros is the most difficult to reach, and also more traditional.
+Skyros is the most difficult to reach and also more traditional.

 The Ionian Islands

-The Ionian Islands lie off Greece’s northwest coast and are famous for their temperate weather, green landscapes, and history.
+The Ionian Islands lie off Greece's northwest coast and are famous for their temperate weather, green landscapes, and history.
 Ithaka, the reputed homeland of Odysseus, can be touristy.
-Corfu, its neighbor, was the home of Odysseus’ enemies the Phoenicians.
-Corfu is notable for good beaches, inland villages, and its rich history: Greek, Roman, Venetian, Byzantine, Jewish, French, and British (Lord Byron was fond of Corfu).
-Kephalonia was the setting for Louis de Berniere’s "Captain Corelli’s Mandolin," filmed here in 2001.
-Nearly destroyed in a 1953 earthquake, most buildings on Kephalonia are new, but the countryside is still relaxing and picturesque.
+Corfu, its neighbor, was the home of Odysseus' enemies, the Phoenicians.
+Corfu is notable for its good beaches, inland villages, and rich history: Greek, Roman, Venetian, Byzantine, Jewish, French, and British (Lord Byron was fond of Corfu).
+Kephalonia was the setting for Louis de Berniere's "Captain Corelli's Mandolin," filmed in 2001.
+Nearly destroyed in a 1953 earthquake, most buildings in Kephalonia are new, but the countryside is still relaxing and picturesque.

 A beach nestled on the island of Corfu.